Gabri92/gabri92/README.md

 <h1>Hello everyone <span style='font-size:100px;'>&#9996;</span></h1>

 I'm Gabriele Baldi.
 I'm an automation engineer, actually living in Italy, and currently employed in a research project regarding laboratory automation.
-I'm passionate about robotics and videogames, looking for opportunities in both of these fields.
+I'm passionate about technology and robotics, looking for opportunities in both of these fields.
 I mainly code in C, C++ and I have some experiences with Python.
-As an engineer, I halvo have some skills with Matlab and its tools.
+As an engineer, I halso have some skills with Matlab and its tools.

 <h1>Computer skills <span style='font-size:100px;'>&#128187;</span></h1>
 <ul>